geo196/Map_My_World/README.md

    `Add PoseArrow.
 Then Select Topic: /pointcloud.`

   - Additionally, move commands can be sent to robot through the teleop package.
-To start teleop, run the following command in the terminal: ` teleop_twist_keyboard teleop_twist_keyboard.py `
+To start teleop, run the following command in a new terminal: ` rosrun teleop_twist_keyboard teleop_twist_keyboard.py `